-The following is an email received 12/4/00 from Pearl Chang of the INS:
+The following is the INS Unlawful Presence Memo received from Pearl Chang (INS)

 This is just to confirm that no advance parole is required of nonimmigrants who have changed status.
 As they travel outside the U.S., they will have to have a new visa in order to be admitted in the new nonimmigrant classification – there is no provision for advance parole for these cases or is required.
 I have not seen this posting on the internet before and will follow up on getting it corrected.
 Thanks for getting this to our attention.

 November 22, 2000

 INS Issues Foreign Travel Advisory for Aliens